-Certain costs and expenses have been consistently allocated to the Company by Sanovas.
+A substantial portion of our expenses are costs and expenses paid by Sanovas and costs and expenses allocated to us by Sanovas.
 We expect that to continue until we have sufficient resources to build our own team and infrastructure to support our operations.
 The allocations our payroll related expenses are based upon the estimated percentage of effort incurred by each employee on operations.
 Allocation of non-payroll related expenses are based upon whether the expense related to our operations.